 Choosing a Frill-Necked Lizard

 Frill-necked lizards will grow to be between 70 and 90 centimeters long, including the tail, and males are usually larger than females.
-While they do come in a variety of colors, there is only one documented species of frill necked lizards.
+While they do come in a variety of colors, there is only one documented species of frill-necked lizards.
 The body of the lizard is darker than the frill, which is often a yellow or orange color, but as mentioned prior, colors can vary depending on which region or country yours is originally from.

 There is no question that these are unique, beautiful reptiles.
 Frill-necked lizards were even pictured on the Australian two-cent coin until 1991, and no other animal is included in the Chlamydosaurus genus.

 These lizards are somewhat rare among herp owners, but several reputable breeders offer frill-necked lizards.
 This is where you want to look if you plan to acquire one.
 Be sure to have an exotics veterinarian do a thorough exam, including a stool check, to ensure your frill-necked lizard doesn't have any internal parasites or other ailments.

 Common Health Problems